 Bonus: Secure Android OS with a VPN

-Yes, A VPN can provide security for your Android device, and help to secure android phone from hackers by doing three things:
+Yes, A VPN can provide security for your Android device, and help to secure your android phone from hackers by doing three things:

 - A VPN encrypts all your data, giving you watertight digital privacy that stops ISPs from being able to perform mandatory data retention on behalf of the government.